 - It’s always easier to crop than stretch; It’s always easier to compress than expand.
 Make sure you’re producing assets that do more than meet the minimum requirements.
 If you need to make changes, it’s always easier to cut back than fill empty space.
 Stretching content too thinly will result in lower quality, or pages stuffed full of filler.

 Hopefully, these suggestions will have got you thinking about ways to improve your own processes.
-To hear our full recommendations and how we can help you to achieve them, visit our Contact Us page.
+To hear our full recommendations and how we can help you to achieve them, take a look at our Contact Us.